k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_1_bulk_creation.md

 ![](../images/viewBulk.png)

-When the Catalog is not in Edit mode, the Bulk Edit screen only allows viewing the bulk and removing entities from it.
+When the Catalog is in Edit mode, editing via the Bulk Edit screen is enabled.
+However, when the Catalog is in non-Edit mode, only viewing the bulk and removing entities from it is possible; properties cannot be modified in this mode.

-The **Common properties list** displays a list of properties that are common for all bulk entities.
-When the property does not have the same value for all entities, only the property name is displayed.
+The **Common properties list** displays only the properties that are shared across all bulk-selected entities.
+If a property's values differ across the bulk-selected entities, only its name is displayed — without a value.

-The properties cannot be modified in this mode.
-Click [here](14_2_bulk_edit.md) to learn how to edit the properties in bulk.
+Click [here](14_2_bulk_edit.md) to learn how to bulk-edit properties.